2000–01 in English football: FA Premier League

-Manchester United became the fourth team in history to win the English league title three seasons in a row; in one of the least eventful title races in Premier League history, they went top after seven games and never relinquished their lead, nor looked to be in any danger of doing so.
+Manchester United became the fourth team in history to win a third consecutive English league title; in one of the least eventful title races in Premier League history, they went top after seven games and never relinquished their lead, nor looked to be in any danger of doing so.
 Arsenal likewise never dropped below second place after mid-October, leaving the real drama as who being who would take third spot, and thereby the final Champions League place.

 Ultimately, Liverpool finished third and won both domestic cup competitions as well as the UEFA Cup, becoming the first-ever club to win this treble of cups.
 Leeds United finished fourth, being left to rue a terrible first half of the season that saw them look in danger of being sucked into the relegation fight, but somewhat made up for this with much better form after Christmas and more significantly, a run to the semi-finals of the Champions League.

 The biggest surprise of the season came with Ipswich Town, who were newly promoted to the Premiership after five years away and most people's favourites for the drop.
 Ipswich surprised all the observers by challenging for a place in the top-three and eventually winding up in fifth place, enough to merit UEFA Cup qualification.
 It was the Suffolk club's highest league finish since 1982.
 Chelsea took sixth place and thereby the final UEFA Cup spot, as despite the controversial early-season sacking of Gianluca Vialli, the most successful manager in the club's history at that point, they eventually regrouped under new manager Claudio Ranieri.

 Newly promoted Charlton Athletic finished an impressive ninth, while Leicester City started the season as unlikely title contenders, but lost nine of their final ten Premiership matches to finish 13th.

-Bradford City were the first team to be relegated, having won just five Premiership games all season in their second season after promotion.
-Joining them were newly promoted Manchester City and Coventry City, whose luck finally ran out after 34 years in the top flight.
+Bradford City were the first team to be relegated, having won just five Premiership games all season in their second season after promotion, as an extensive investment in players failed to pay off and would lead to financial troubles in the years ahead.
+Joining them were Coventry City, whose luck finally ran out after 34 years in the top flight; a late upturn in form seemed to herald another of the Sky Blues' dramatic escapes from relegation, but a run of only one point from their last games proved fatal.
+Manchester City occupied the final relegation spot; while they started the season respectably well, they only won four matches after the start of November, making this the fifth time in six seasons that they were either promoted or relegated.